henryleestudio/supermarket-express-list/README.md

-# grocery-log
+# Grocery log
-a way to keep track of what groceries to purchase
+an efficient way to keep track of what groceries to purchase.